seanox/virtual-environment/README.md

 This project focuses on the virtual drive as the execution platform.
 Applications and services run inside the virtual drive with defined paths and configurations.
-The goal is not to provide portable applications, but to offer a complete, isolated environment that can be used as a single file.
+The goal is not to provide portable applications, but to offer a complete, logically isolated workspace that can be used as a single file.

 [PortableApps.com](https://portableapps.com) and [portapps.io](
     https://portapps.io) can be used within the workspace, but the project does